 But when we consider that there’s no way to know in advance if the market was going to be bullish or bearish in 2013, Trader B would be the rational choice.

-Unfortunately, people tend to focus only on the positive outcomes of a decision, and ignore the avoidance of the negative outcomes.
+Unfortunately, people tend to focus only on the observable outcome of a decision, and ignore the avoidance of the unobservable negative outcomes.

 It’s a lot easier to say, “look what I achieved” rather than “look what I avoided”.

 How much of it is influenced by “the potential profits I can make”, instead of “the potential losses I can avoid”?

 It isn’t a coincidence that many successful traders and investors are highly risk averse.
 The one thing Warren Buffett and George Soros have in common, is that they hate to lose more than they like to win.